Different Types of Fishing Lures

 Flies

-Fly fishing employs flies, which are tiny, lightweight lures made from fur, feathers, and thread wrapped around a hook.
-They imitate insects, worms, or baitfish.
-Fly fishing uses a specialized fly rod and line to present the fly delicately on the water’s surface.
-This method is most often used in rivers or streams to catch trout or salmon.
-Fly tying allows anglers to customize flies to match local conditions and insect hatches, increasing their chances of a successful outing.
+Flies are lightweight lures made from fur, feathers, and thread wrapped around a hook — designed to imitate insects, worms, or small baitfish.
+Fly fishing uses a specialized rod and line to present them delicately on or near the surface.
+It’s most often used in rivers and streams for trout and salmon.
+The ability to tie your own flies to match local insect hatches is one of the things that makes this category uniquely deep once you get into it.

 Buzzbaits

-Buzzbaits are a type of topwater lure featuring a spinning blade that produces noise and bubbles as it moves across the water’s surface.
-The commotion attracts aggressive fish like bass.
-Buzzbaits are used to cover large areas quickly and provoke reaction strikes from fish hiding in cover.
-They work best in warm water conditions when fish are actively feeding and can be retrieved at varying speeds to match the mood of the day.
+Buzzbaits are a topwater lure with a spinning blade that produces noise and surface bubbles as it moves.
+The commotion attracts aggressive fish — primarily bass — and they’re particularly good for covering large areas quickly and provoking reaction strikes from fish holding in cover.
+Warm water conditions where fish are actively feeding is when buzzbaits really produce.
+Varying retrieval speed helps dial in what the fish are responding to on any given day.

 Blade Baits